 - Does milk expire?

-We will talk about those questions and learn how to build them, which is ridiculously simple unless your native language is English… then, it is kind of like throwing a ball with the left hand :).
+Those are equally important if you want to have a conversation and building them is actually ridiculously simple.
+Unless your native language is English… then, it is kind of like throwing a ball with the left hand :).

 Yes or No questions

-Questions without question-word are also called yes or no question Because technically, you can answer those questions with just yes or no… or their synonyms like nope, nah, uh uhhh, pshhh, tsss and so on.
+Questions without question word are called yes or no questions because technically, you can answer those questions with just yes or no. Or of course their synonyms like nope, nah, duh, affirmative and so on.